stmoerman/haven-api-documentation/source/index.html.md

 Parameter | Description
 --------- | -----------
-user_id   | The id for the User you're trying to retrieve information about
+user_id   | Your user account user_id

 ### Body Parameters

 Parameter | Description
 --------- | -----------
-username  | The id for the User you're trying to retrieve information about name      | Updated name for the user email     | Updated email for the user tagline   | Updated tagline for the user
+username  | Updated username for your user account name      | Updated name for your user account email     | Updated email for your user account location  | Updated location for your user account tagline   | Updated tagline for your user account avatar    | Updated base64 avatar for your user account

 ## List a users Havens